“You want me to help you turn a patient? Please don’t make me help you. I am so tired of touching strangers.”

 It was time.
 Time to go.

 I was “that” nurse.
 The nurse I never wanted to become.
 You know the nurse.
 Let’s call her Barb.

 She was once a great nurse: never missed an IV, always had a ready answer for a pathophys question; could recite the correct dosage of any given medication even if she were aroused from a deep sleep.
-But over time Barb losses her mojo: she sleep walks through her care.
-She pastes on a therapeutic smile in the room but it is promptly replaced by a grimace and growl at the nurse’s station.
+But over time, Barb losses her mojo: she sleepwalks through her care.
+She pastes on a therapeutic smile in the room, but a grimace and growl promptly replace it at the nurse’s station.
 And nothing is ever good enough.
 No matter how hard you work with her,

 I’ve worked with plenty of Barbs and it was my biggest fear—since 1981—that I would be her.